polypheny/Polypheny-FRAM/README.md

 * [JavaCC](https://javacc.org/): A parser generator
 * [JGroups](http://www.jgroups.org/): A powerful library for reliable messaging
 * [Project Lombok](https://projectlombok.org/): A library providing compiler annotations
+* [Micrometer](https://micrometer.io/): A library providing a facade for metrics
+* [Typesafe Config](https://lightbend.github.io/config/): A library managing the configuration of the application
+* and many more!
+Please check the dependencies in the build.gradle file.

 Those projects are used "as is" and are integrated as libraries.

 ## Acknowledgements ##